Philip Ewell

 Philip Adrian Ewell (born February 16, 1966) is an American professor of music theory at Hunter College and the CUNY Graduate Center.
 He specializes in Russian and twentieth century music, as well as rap and hip hop.
+In 2019, he sparked controversy with his conference talk, "Music Theory's White Racial Frame," leading to a debate on the racial politics of music theory and resulting in his 2023 book, "On Music Theory And Making Music More Welcoming for Everyone."

 Early life and education

 Phillip Adrian Ewell was born on February 16, 1966, and grew up in DeKalb, Illinois.
+His father was an African American intellectual who had attended Morehouse College with Martin Luther King Jr. in 1948.
 Ewell received a BA in music from Stanford University, an MA in cello performance from Queens College (City University of New York), and a PhD in music theory from Yale University.
 His dissertation, Analytical Approaches to Large-Scale Structure in the Music of Alexander Scriabin, was advised by Allen Forte.

 Career

 Ewell's published works include a number of articles on Russian music theory.
 He has translated Russian writings of and interviews with Russian theorists, such as Yuri Kholopov, and musicians, such as Vasya Oblomov.
 He has written about Russian composer Sofia Gubaidulina as well as Kendrick Lamar's To Pimp a Butterfly.
 His forthcoming works include a new undergraduate music theory textbook under contract with Norton and a book entitled On Music Theory under contract with the University of Michigan Press's Music and Social Justice series.
+He founded the music theory journal, Gamut, for the Music Theory Society of the Mid-Atlantic.

 His public intellectual work has included appearances on BBC and Adam Neely's YouTube channel.
 In March 2021, Ewell contributed to RILM's blog in which he wrote about his Twitter project "Erasing colorasure in American music theory" and delivered a public colloquium at Columbia University entitled "On Confronting Music Theory's Antiblackness: Three Case Studies".
+As a result of Ewell's work with African American music culture, he became the editor of the newly launched Oxford University Press book series, Theorizing African American Music.

-"Music Theory's White Racial Frame"
+Race and music theory

 On November 9, 2019, at the 42nd annual meeting of the Society for Music Theory, Ewell participated in a plenary session entitled "Reframing Music Theory" which sought to "critique the confining frames within which [music theory] has been operating and explore ways in which to reframe what constitutes music theory".
 He presented a talk entitled "Music Theory's White Racial Frame".
 In his talk and in subsequent publications, Ewell argues that the "white racial frame" – a term coined by sociologist Joe Feagin – shapes knowledge practices in Western music theory and its institutions.
 Feagin defines the "white racial frame" as,an overarching white worldview that encompasses a broad and persisting set of racial stereotypes, prejudices, ideologies, images, interpretations and narratives, emotions, and reactions to language accents, as well as racialized inclinations to discriminate.